 Introduction to Writing for Publication UC/CSU Approved?
-Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
+Yes Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
 No Credits 5 Credits/Semester Prerequisite Formal application to the Journalism instructor to include teacher recommendations, a writing sample, and a 'B' or better in English courses.
 Course Description journalistic editorials. proofreadi well as res This course offers students the opportunity to develop their writing skills while learning about the demands of journalistic writing.
 Various journalistic forms are practiced, including news reporting, features, sports, columns, and editorials.
 This course also examines journalistic requirements such as headline and caption writing, and proofreading.
 Throughout the course, students are called upon to develop style and substance in their writing, as well as research and interview skills.
 These skills will be used to produce a variety of publications (online Talon newspaper, student blogs, Falcon Family News, etc.)

 Writing for Publication II

 UC/CSU Approved?
 No No UC/CSU Area N/A

 NCAA Approved?
 No Credits 5 Credits/Semester

-Prerequisite Comple Completion of Introduction to Writing for Publication and Instructor permission.
+Prerequisite Completion of Introduction to Writing for Publication and instructor permission.

-Course Description be emb product will be This course is designed for students who have decided to concentrate on journalistic writing.
+Course Description This course is designed for students who have decided to concentrate on journalistic writing.
 Leadership roles will be embraced as students take initiative during and after school for the various aspects of publishing the Talon's products.
 This class will produce the "Talon Online" and contribute news to the CB Media department.
 Special time will be dedicated to students' web portfolios and convergence with KBFT news.
 This course will require students to publish the "Talon" with groups of students completing both print and online forms of the school newspaper.
+This course can be taken more than once for credit.

 Advanced Journalism: Editing, Design & Management UC/CSU Approved?
 Yes Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
 No Credits 10 Credits/Year Prerequisite Permission of Advanced Journa lism teacher.
-Course Description Editing, Design, and Management is a two-semester course, combining the high-level critical thinking, reading, and writing skills of print journalism with the artistic, creative, and aesthetic skills of the visual and graphic arts.
-Students master the writing and editing of the most common forms of journalistic stories; read and analyze relevant literature through expository writing; learn and practice the basics of design and layout; analyze and evaluate images based on a set of given values; learn communication, management, and evaluation skills for individuals and small teams; learn to use state-of-the-art word processing and design software including Adobe Photoshop; and demonstrate responsibilities and communications law.
+Course Description Permission of Advanced Journalism teacher.
+This class will publish the Crest, the Christian Brothers High School yearbook.
+Students will learn Photography, Photo Editing, Design, Layout, and Management.
+This year-long course combines the high-level critical thinking, reading, and writing skills of print journalism with the artistic, creative, and aesthetic skills of the visual, graphic, and photographic arts.
+Students master the writing and editing of the most common forms of journalistic stories.
+Students analyze and evaluate images based on a set of given values; learn communication, management, and evaluation skills for teams; learn to use industry standard word processing and design software including Adobe Photoshop.
 This course will sharpen students' thinking and expression, widen their experience with people and communication, provide an environment for self-directed learning, and give them confidence in their ability to see their creative ideas to completion.
-(Formerly Yearbook) Elective course for juniors and seniors only - may be repeated twice for credit.
+(Formerly Yearbook) - may be repeated twice for credit.